lagudushruthi/Risc-V-RTL2GDS/Week2/Readme.md

-# BabySoC Fundamentals & Functional Modelling
+# Fundamentals of SoC Design

 ## Objective